eml-eda/efcl-school-t3/README.md

 ## Hands-on #2

 You will run Hands-on #2 locally, using the BioGAP for data acquisition and a terminal to run the associated scripts.

-Create a local copy of your repository to access the data acquisition scripts.
+The resources required for this session are already available for you in `/scratch/$USER` of your `tardis` machines.

 ```
-mkdir -p /scratch/$USER && cp -r /usr/itetnas04/data-scratch-01/$USER/data/efcl-school-t3/ /scratch/$USER
-cd /scratch/$USER/efcl-school-t3/
+cd /scratch/$USER/
 ```

 Make sure to activate the conda environment in the terminal, as described above.
-The remaining instructions are available in the associated notebook.
+The remaining instructions are available in the associated notebook from the cloned folder.

 ## Hands-on #3